GCW48/cs386-a1/Deliverables/deliverable2.md

 # Non-Functional requirements

+1. Performance:
-1. Performance: Our game should have a reasonable loading time no longer than 10 seconds between scenes. <br>
+Our game should have a reasonable loading time no longer than 10 seconds between scenes. <br>

+3. Usability:
-2. Usability: The user interface and controls should be easily navigatble, intuitive, and considerate of possible visual impairments. <br>
+The user interface and controls should be easily navigatble, intuitive, and considerate of possible visual impairments.
+90% of playtesters should be able to discent the objective and controls without any developer input.<br>

-3. Reliability: Our game should run smoothly with no crashing. <br>
+5. Reliability: Our game should run smoothly with no crashing or major bugs in more than 80% of of all playtests.
+Any bug should be adressed.<br>

 # Minimal Viable Product